 The signs and symptoms of epilepsy are fairly consistent from patient to patient, although they may vary in intensity or severity.
 Seizures, for example, may cause a simple blank or trance-like stare lasting just a few seconds, or they may result in uncontrollable, full-bodied convulsions.
-Each episode is usually similar to previous episodes, but all seizures pose serious risk to the health of epileptic individuals and those around them – especially if a seizure occurs while driving.
+Each episode is usually similar to previous episodes, but all seizures pose a serious risk to the health of epileptic individuals and those around them – especially if a seizure occurs while driving.

-A brain imaging is essential, such as CT of the head or Brain MRI to rule structural causes.
+Brain imaging is essential, such as CT of the head or Brain MRI to rule structural causes.
 However, Electroencephalography (EEG) is vital to diagnose the type of seizure.
-EEG is a non-invasive diagnostic test to record electrical activity of the brain along the scalp.
-In clinical setting, EEG refers to the recording of the brain’s spontaneous electrical activity over a period of time.
+EEG is a non-invasive diagnostic test to record the electrical activity of the brain along the scalp.
+In a clinical setting, EEG refers to the recording of the brain’s spontaneous electrical activity over a period of time.
 The information these tests provide will allow physicians to create a treatment plan that addresses a patient’s specific symptoms.

 A single seizure is not indicative of epilepsy, as seizures affect approximately 10 percent of the population at least once in a lifetime.
-However, an onset of two or more episodes could signal an underlying health condition.
+However, the onset of two or more episodes could signal an underlying health condition.
 A neurologist can identify the type of seizures a patient is experiencing and determine whether an underlying condition or injury is the cause.
-For example, epilepsy can onset as the result of a head trauma, stroke or a disease like meningitis.
+For example, epilepsy can onset as the result of head trauma, stroke or a disease like meningitis.

 Epilepsy can occur at any age, although children and seniors are at the highest risk for developing the condition.
 The disease is more frequently diagnosed in men than women and is more likely to occur in individuals with a family history of the disorder.
 A neurologist will typically diagnose epilepsy in patients after a complete medical examination, lab testing and neurological imaging scans.
-EEG scans, MRI scans and CT scans are just some of the imaging scans that are helpful for making an accurate diagnosis.
+EEG scans, MRI scans, and CT scans are just some of the imaging scans that are helpful for making an accurate diagnosis.